Mapping Alternative Food Networks and Presenting Proven International Best Practices – Professional Event of the Food4Health Innovation Hub

 By: Food4CE

-On 19 February 2026, from 9:00 to 15:00, the Food4Health Innovation Hub of the Hungarian University of Agriculture and Life Sciences (MATE), in cooperation with the Hungarian Chamber of Agriculture (NAK), will host a professional event at the Training Center of the Hungarian Chamber of Agriculture titled: “Mapping Alternative Food Networks and Presenting Proven International Best Practices.”
+On 19 February 2026, from 9:00 to 15:00, the Food4Health Innovation Hub of the Hungarian University of Agriculture and Life Sciences (MATE), in cooperation with the Hungarian Chamber of Agriculture (NAK), hosted a professional event at the Training Center of the Hungarian Chamber of Agriculture titled: “Mapping Alternative Food Networks and Presenting Proven International Best Practices.”

 About the Event

-This professional day aims to:
+This professional day aimed to:

-• Foster knowledge exchange between actors involved in alternative food networks
+• Foster knowledge exchange between actors involved in alternative food networks.

-• Strengthen cooperation across regions
+• Strengthen cooperation across regions.

-• Present proven national and international best practices
+• Present proven national and international best practices.

-• Support the future development of small-scale food processing and distribution enterprises
+• Support the future development of small-scale food processing and distribution enterprises.

 Programme Highlights

-The event will include:
+The event included:

-• Welcome remarks from representatives of MATE and NAK – Katalin Tószegi-Faggyas, Head of Rural Development Group, Hungarian Chamber of Agriculture (NAK); Quang Duc Nguyen, Vice-Director, Institute of Food Science and Technology (MATE), Project Manager;
+• Welcome remarks from representatives of MATE and NAK – Katalin Tószegi-Faggyas, Head of Rural Development Group, Hungarian Chamber of Agriculture (NAK); Quang Duc Nguyen, Vice-Director, Institute of Food Science and Technology (MATE), Project Manager.

-• Presentation of international best practices in alternative food networks – Géza Hitka, Head of Centre, MATE Institute of Food Science and Technology, Professional Lead of the Project;
+• Presentation of international best practices in alternative food networks – Géza Hitka, Head of Centre, MATE Institute of Food Science and Technology, Professional Lead of the Project.

-• New Business Models Applicable in Digital Short Food Supply Chains – Péter Varga, Secretary of the Board of Trustees, Cibus Hungaricus
+• New Business Models Applicable in Digital Short Food Supply Chains – Péter Varga, Secretary of the Board of Trustees, Cibus Hungaricus.

-• Operational Experiences of an Automated Warehouse, Order Picking and Collection Point in Buda – Anna Visy, Assistant Professor, MATE Institute of Food Science and Technology
+• Operational Experiences of an Automated Warehouse, Order Picking and Collection Point in Buda – Anna Visy, Assistant Professor, MATE Institute of Food Science and Technology.

-• Interactive group and individual practices to explore individual opportunities, identify strengths and weaknesses, and support the future development of small-scale food processing and distribution enterprises – Zsuzsanna Horváth-Mezőfi, Research Associate, MATE Institute of Food Science and Technology; Anna Visy, Assistant Professor, MATE Institute of Food Science and Technology; Géza Hitka, Head of Centre, Professional Lead of the Project; Péter Varga, Secretary of the Board of Trustees, Cibus Hungaricus;
+• Interactive group and individual practices to explore individual opportunities, identify strengths and weaknesses, and support the future development of small-scale food processing and distribution enterprises – Zsuzsanna Horváth-Mezőfi, Research Associate, MATE Institute of Food Science and Technology; Anna Visy, Assistant Professor, MATE Institute of Food Science and Technology; Géza Hitka, Head of Centre, Professional Lead of the Project; Péter Varga, Secretary of the Board of Trustees, Cibus Hungaricus.